-Credit: 1⁄2 -Semester-1, Full Year Prerequisite: Application process
+Credit: 1⁄2 -Semester-1.
+Full Year Prerequisite: Application process

-This course is based on the Exit Level Texas Performance Standards Project (TPSP) for gifted/talented (G/T) students that offers a non-traditional learning experience to those students who have the ability to create innovative products or performances.
+This course is based on the Exit Level Texas Performance Standards Project (TPSP) for gifted/talented (G/T) students and offers a non-traditional learning experience to students who have the ability to create innovative products or performances.
 Students will work individually with a teacher/facilitator who will help them locate a project mentor; arrange internships, field work/visits, interviews; and monitor their long-term projects.
 Students will develop a product proposal, compile a portfolio, conduct in-depth research, and prepare for a public presentation to be evaluated by an audience that includes experts in the field of study.
-Course projects, if of professional quality, may meet the Advanced Measures requirement of the Distinguished Achievement Program.
 This course is NOT limited to identified G/T students.
-Please contact the high school G/T facilitator for further information.
+Please contact the high school G/T facilitator for additional information.